ray-project/ray/doc/source/rllib/checkpointing.rst

         class_and_ctor_args.pkl
         rllib_checkpoint.json

-Subdirectories  inside a checkpoint dir (here ``env_runner/`` and ``learner_group/``) hint at a subcomponent's own checkpoint data.
+Subdirectories inside a checkpoint dir, like ``env_runner/``, hint at a subcomponent's own checkpoint data.
-For example, an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` always also saves its :py:class:`~ray.rllib.env.env_runner.EnvRunner` and :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` subcomponents.
+For example, an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` always also saves its :py:class:`~ray.rllib.env.env_runner.EnvRunner` state and :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` state.
 See :ref:`here for the complete RLlib component tree <rllib-components-tree>`.

-The ``rllib_checkpoint.json`` file is for your convenience only and not used by RLlib.
+The ``rllib_checkpoint.json`` file is for your convenience only and RLlib doesn't used this file.

-The ``class_and_ctor_args.pkl`` file stores meta information needed to construct a "fresh" object (without any specific state).
+The ``class_and_ctor_args.pkl`` file stores meta information needed to construct a "fresh" object, without any particular state.
-This information - as the file name suggests - contains the class of the saved object and its constructor args and kwargs.
+This information, as the file name suggests, contains the class of the saved object and its constructor arguments and keyword arguments.
-RLlib uses it to create the initial new object when calling :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint`.
+RLlib uses this file to create the initial new object when calling :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint`.

-Finally, the ``.._state.pkl`` file contains the actual pickled state dict of the originally saved object.
-This state dict is obtained by RLlib - when saving a checkpoint - through calling the object's :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.get_state` method.
+Finally, the ``.._state.pkl`` file contains the pickled state dict of the saved object.
+RLlib obtains this state dict when saving a checkpoint through calling the object's :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.get_state` method.

 .. note::
-    Each of the subcomponents directories itself contains a ``rllib_checkpoint.json`` file, a ``class_and_ctor_args.pkl`` file and a ``.._state.pkl`` file serving the same purpose than their algorithm counterparts.
-For example, inside the ``learner_group/`` subdirectory, you find:
+    Each of the subcomponent's directories themselves contain a ``rllib_checkpoint.json`` file, a ``class_and_ctor_args.pkl`` file and a ``.._state.pkl`` file, all serving the same purpose than their counterparts in the main algorithm checkpoint directory.
+    For example, inside the ``learner_group/`` subdirectory, you would find the :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup`'s own state, construction, and meta information:

     .. code-block:: shell